Angel Face (1952)

 Jean Simmons and Robert Mitchum

-'Angel Face' is a movie thriller film noir , made in 1952, the last noir directed by Otto Preminger and starring Robert Mitchum and Jean Simmons.
+'Angel Face' is a film noir crime drama, made in 1952, the last noir directed by Otto Preminger and starring Robert Mitchum and Jean Simmons.

 Though seemingly destined for a life together, Frank finally has an attack of conscience.
 He attempts to break with Diane after the trial and resume his previous life.
 In a gesture that dooms him (again recalling Mitchum's role in 'Out of the Past'), Frank allows Diane to drive him to the bus station.
 But she would rather die than give him up.
 Diane backs the car over a cliff, killing them both, in a gesture that recalls the 'accident' she plotted earlier.

-'Angel Face' features impressive performances from both Robert Mitchum and Jean Simmons which Preminger's direction subtly reinforces through an artful manipulation of mise-en-scene stage setting-classic film noir.
+'Angel Face' features impressive performances from both Robert Mitchum and Jean Simmons which Preminger's clever direction subtly reinforces.

 Main Cast